HTTP Requests

 Retrieving The Request Method

-method will return the HTTP verb for the request.
-You may use the isMethod
+The method method will return the HTTP verb for the request.
+You may use the isMethod method to verify that the HTTP verb matches a given string:

 $method = $request->method();